todorpopov/medical-record/auth/README.md

 ## Sequences
 ### Log in Sequence
 To log into the system as either a `Doctor`, or a `Patient` the system will use the following sequence to manage the authentication of the input `email` and `password`, manage the authorization, and create a JWT token accordingly.
+The JWT token is then stored inside the client's browser, using Local Storage.

 ![auth-log-in-sequence](../docs/auth/log-in-sequence.png)